Why Experienced Musicians Get Stage Fright: The Hidden Psychology Of Music Performance Anxiety

 As a professional musician, a racing heart, sabotaging thoughts, or muscular tension on stage can feel deeply frustrating — especially when you know you're capable.

-You walk on stage thoroughly prepared, with years of training behind you.
+You can walk on stage thoroughly prepared, with years of training behind you.

 Yet when the stakes are high, your body seems to have other plans.